-You must also agree to not donate/freeze eggs, from screening until at least 18 weeks after your dose of investigational medicine.
+You must also agree to not donate eggs, from at least screening through until at least 90 days after your dose of investigational medicine:

-If you do become pregnant during the study, you must tell the study doctor as soon as possible.
+If you do become pregnant during the study and for 90 days following, you must tell the study doctor as soon as possible.
 If you do become pregnant you will be asked to sign a separate consent form, to allow the Sponsor to collect information about your pregnancy and the outcome of your pregnancy.